Us Seniors

 This is the pass-through counter into the rest of the apartment.
 Note we store some of the suitcases (the rest of our closet) and the vacuum cleaner under the counter.
 It has two small stools and can be used as a table for company.

 This is the view from the other side of the pass-through counter.
 There are large windows that let in a lot of light.
-There is also a small balcony overlooking the street.
-This is the view.

 On the other side from the "dining room" is our bed.
 This didn't come out too clearly.
 We will try to take another one with the blinds closed to see if it comes out brighter.